We’re excited to welcome new Bruins and to welcome back familiar faces!

 MAIN EVENT: Department of English Welcome Panel

 Wednesday, 9/30 from 3:15 pm to 4:15 pm

 Hear from current UCLA students about their experiences in the Department of English!
 Our student panelists will represent our various majors and minors, transfer and first-year pathways, the departmental honors program, creative writing workshops, professional writing workshops, and more!
 We’ll also have our undergraduate advising team on hand to answer your questions.
 We hope to see you there!

 Info Session: Minor in Literature and the Environment with Professor Ursula Heise

 Monday, 9/28 from 10:00 am to 10:30 am

 Engage with the cultural and environmental issues shaping the 21st century with our unique, interdisciplinary minor.
-Our department chair, Professor Heise, teaches regularly for the minor and will be on hand to answer your questions.
+Our department chair, Professor Heise, teaches regularly for the minor and looks forward to speaking with you.